Market Participants May Wait and See on the Euro’s Upside Potential Against the U.S. Dollar

 - Canada: Consumer Price Index

-In yesterday’s U.S. trading session, the Canadian dollar reached its strongest level during U.S. hours after Canada’s July manufacturing sales, released yesterday, rebounded to 2.5% from 0.3% the previous month.
-The CAD/JPY pair rose for the third consecutive day, climbing from 106.455 to 107.054.The price rose without hesitation at the resistance line of the 200-period simple moving average (SMA) on the hourly chart.
-The 4-hour chart showed a similar price movement to the hourly chart, and on the daily chart, the 200-period SMA acted as a support line, causing the price to reverse.
+In U.S. currency trading yesterday, the Canadian dollar reached its strongest level during U.S. trading hours after Canada’s July manufacturing sales, released yesterday, rebounded to 2.5% from 0.3% the previous month.
+The CAD/JPY pair rose for the third consecutive day, climbing from 106.455 to 107.054.The price rose without hesitation at the resistance level of the 200-period SMA on the hourly chart.
+The 4-hour chart showed a similar price movement to the hourly chart, and on the daily chart, the 200-period SMA acted as a support level, causing the price to reverse.
 It is currently breaking above that level.